Young mother holds baby while talking to a home health nurse

 The purposes of the Wisconsin AWARE project are to make schools safer, improve school climates, increased capacity to identify warning signs of mental health problems among children and make appropriate referrals to mental health care, and increase capacity of the state and local education agencies to connect children and youth with behavioral health issues with needed services.
 The UW Population Health Institute’s evaluation of this project allows the communities to accurately track mental health referrals and service delivery, as well as providing technical assistance to the participating communities, Adams-Friendship & Ashland School Districts.

-Evaluation Staff: Nuñez (PI), Amos, Taber
+Evaluation Staff: Nuñez (PI), Amos, Pykett

 State Opioid Response (SOR)